lebaston100/vrc-patpatpat/README.md

  ## This project is current work in progress

-This is was a fork of [https://github.com/danielfvm/Patstrap](https://github.com/danielfvm/Patstrap) but now has been (is in progress of beeing) rewritten from ground up.
+This was a fork of [https://github.com/danielfvm/Patstrap](https://github.com/danielfvm/Patstrap) but now has been (is in progress of beeing) rewritten from ground up.

 The current development is happening in the refactor branch!